 Demonstration using an off-line system.

 R6.
-Each Balancing Authority shall recalculate the PIIhourly and PIIaccum for the On-Peak and Off-Peak periods whenever adjustments are made to hourly Inadvertent Interchange or TE.
+Each Balancing Authority shall upload hourly Actual Net Interchange (NIA) to the Interchange Software no later than 50 minutes after each hour.
 [Violation Risk Factor: Medium] [Time Horizon: Operations Assessment]

 M6.
-Forms of acceptable evidence of compliance with Requirement R6 include but are not limited to any one of the following:
+Each Balancing Authority will have evidence that it uploaded hourly Actual Net Interchange (NIA) to the Interchange Software no later than 50 minutes after each hour, as required in Requirement R6.

+Evidence may include, but is not limited to:

-Data, screen shots from the WECC Interchange Tool (WIT) or its successor electronic confirmation tool, that demonstrate compliance;
+Screen shots from the Interchange Software;

-Data, screen shots from an internal Balancing Authority tool that demonstrate compliance with; or,

-Data from any other databases, spreadsheets, displays that demonstrate compliance.
+Screen shots from the Balancing Authority’s internal software functions such as internal databases, spreadsheets, and displays;

+Dated archive files; and

+Historical data.

 R7.
-Each Balancing Authority shall make the same adjustment to the PIIaccum as it did for any month-end meter reading adjustments to Inadvertent Interchange.
+Each Balancing Authority making a month-end adjustment shall input that value as part of its Actual Net Interchange (NIA).
 [Violation Risk Factor: Medium] [Time Horizon: Operations Assessment]

 M7.
-Forms of acceptable evidence of compliance with Requirement R7 include but are not limited to any one of the following:

-Data, screen shots from the WECC Interchange Tool (WIT) or its successor electronic confirmation tool, that demonstrate compliance;

-Data, screen shots from an internal Balancing Authority tool that demonstrate compliance; or,

-Production of data from any other databases, spreadsheets, displays that demonstrate compliance.
+Each Balancing Authority making a month-end adjustment will have evidence that it input that value as part of its Actual Net Interchange (NIA), as required in Requirement R7.

 R8.
-Each Balancing Authority shall payback Inadvertent Interchange using ATEC rather than bilateral and unilateral payback.
+Each Balancing Authority making a month-end adjustment shall ensure that value is added to its accumulated Primary Inadvertent Interchange.
 [Violation Risk Factor: Medium] [Time Horizon: Operations Assessment]

 M8.
-Forms of acceptable evidence of compliance with Requirement R8 include but are not limited to historical On-Peak and Off-Peak Inadvertent Interchange data, data from the WECC Interchange Tool, and ACE data.
+Each Balancing Authority making a month-end adjustment will have evidence that the value was added to its accumulated Primary Inadvertent Interchange, as required in Requirement R8.

-Compliance
+C. Compliance

 Compliance Monitoring Process

-Compliance Enforcement Authority

-The Regional Entity shall serve as the Compliance Enforcement Authority.
+Compliance Enforcement Authority:

-For entities that do not work for the Regional Entity, the Regional Entity shall serve as the Compliance Enforcement Authority.

-For Reliability Coordinators and other functional entities that work for their Regional Entity, the ERO or a Regional Entity approved by the ERO and FERC or other applicable governmental authorities shall serve as the Compliance Enforcement Authority.

-For responsible entities that are also Regional Entities, the ERO or a Regional Entity approved by the ERO and FERC or other applicable governmental authorities shall serve as the Compliance Enforcement Authority.

-Compliance Monitoring and Assessment Processes:

-Compliance Audits Self-Certifications Spot Checking

-Compliance Investigations Self-Reporting

-Complaints
+As defined in the NERC Rules of Procedure, “Compliance Enforcement Authority” means NERC or the Regional Entity in their respective roles of monitoring and enforcing compliance with the NERC Reliability Standards.

-Evidence Retention
+Evidence Retention:

-The following evidence retention periods identify the period of time an entity is required to retain specific evidence to demonstrate compliance.
-For instances where the evidence retention period specified below is shorter than the time since the last audit, the Compliance Enforcement Authority may ask an entity to provide other evidence to show that it was compliant for the full time period since the last audit.
+The following evidence retention period(s) identify the period of time an entity is required to retain specific evidence to demonstrate compliance.
+For instances where the evidence retention period specified below is shorter than the time since the last audit, the Compliance Enforcement Authority may ask an entity to provide other evidence to show that it was compliant for the full-time period since the last audit.

-Each Balancing Authority in the Western Interconnection shall retain the values of PIIhourly, PIIaccum (On-Peak and Off-Peak), TE and any month-end adjustments for the preceding calendar year (January – December), as well as the current calendar year.
+The applicable entity shall keep data or evidence to show compliance as identified below unless directed by its Compliance Enforcement Authority to retain specific evidence for a longer period of time as part of an investigation.

-Each Balancing Authority in the Western Interconnection shall retain the amount of time the Balancing Authority operated without ATEC for the preceding calendar year (January – December), as well as the current calendar year.
+Each Balancing Authority in the WI shall keep the following records for the preceding calendar year (January – December) plus the current calendar year:

-Additional Compliance Information

-None

-Table of Compliance Elements
+Its values for PIIhourly, PIIaccum (On-Peak and Off-Peak), ∆TE, and any month-end adjustments.

+Documentation illustrating any period(s) during which the Balancing Authority operated without ATEC, including the reason ATEC was not in operation.

+1.3 Compliance Monitoring and Enforcement Program: As defined in the NERC Rules of Procedure, “Compliance Monitoring and Enforcement Program” refers to the identification of the processes that will be used to evaluate data or information for the purpose of assessing performance or outcomes with the associated Reliability Standard.

+1.4 Compliance Waiver: Compliance with this Standard is waived for all periods during which the Interchange Software is deemed unavailable.

+Interchange Software is deemed unavailable when it fails to function as designed by the software’s vendor, or when the applicable entity(ies) is unable to access the Interchange Software due to hardware, software, or communications difficulties, such as but not limited to, communications failure, lack of internet connectivity, or catastrophic hardware/software system failure.

+Failure of the applicable entity(ies) to procure access to the Interchange Software, such as but not limited to failure to contract for Interchange Software services, does not constitute unavailability.

+Violation Severity Levels